 Whilst many people refer to Wimbledon as simply, ‘Wimbledon’, it’s official name is actually The Championships, Wimbledon.
 It was brought in as this to prevent any confusion between reference of the town and the tournament proper.

 The two major championships that run within the 2-week event comes in the form of the men’s and women’s singles titles.
 Like all major titles, these are often thought of as being the highest anticipated and the ones that most spectators want to see.

 But, there is much more to the event that simply these two competitions.
-It also includes men’s and women’s doubles, mixed doubles and several junior and disability tournaments as well.
-Over the last decade or so the hosts have put huge emphasis on making these ‘lesser’ events more popular, allowing them to play on the show courts and increased the TV coverage that they get.
+It also includes men’s and women’s doubles, mixed doubles and several junior and wheelchair tournaments as well.
+Over the last decade or so the hosts have put huge emphasis on making these other events more popular, scheduling the matches to play on the show courts and increasing the TV coverage that they get.

 Even though the Championships are technically within the British Summer time, the weather is often less than kind.
 It’s highly unusual for games not to get called off for rain at some point and it’s actually become so common that people see it as part of the game now, utilising these breaks to either start again if behind or maintain if ahead.

-To combat that the Centre Court now has a retractable roof, meaning play can continue no matter what the weather.
-It’s a glass roof which allows natural light to flood the court, but artificial floodlights can be used when needed.
-A retractable roof has also been fitted to Court No 1, opened in May 2019 in time for the tournament in July.
+To combat the weather Centre Court and the Number 1 Court both have a retractable roofs, meaning play can continue no matter what the weather.
+The roofs are made of a translucent fabric which allows for natural light to flood the courts during the day.
+Artificial floodlights can be used when needed if play extends into the evening.
+Centre Court’s roof was used from the 2009 tournament as part of a major revamp, whilst the roof on Court No 1 opened in May 2019 in time for the tournament in July.